 Color-linking is optional in a braid—it’s a technique that gives you more control over the color patterning.
 You can choose to do it for the whole length of the braid, or you can stop linking for some sections, or keep linking some of the color groups but not others.
 I demo linking here in flat braids, but it can be done in other types of braids as well.
 Linking different-color strands in braiding is not something I invented!
-It was done in several of the braids notated in the 15th and 17th C. loop braiding manuscripts, as well as probably every other complex braiding tradition, from kumihimo to ply-split braiding.
+It was done in several of the braids notated in the 15th and 17th C. English loop braiding manuscripts, as well as probably every other complex braiding tradition, from kumihimo to sprang to ply-split braiding.
 It’s an obvious thing to try, if you are into experimenting, which is how I started doing it, but later when I read Noemi Speiser’s book Old English Pattern Books for Loop Braiding, I realized it was the same thing as what the old pattern books called “changing twice” for certain desired color-patterns.

 In the “Notes” section at the end of this tutorial, there are photos and set-ups for two color-linked 9-loop braids, and a 13-loop version, also a photo of a 15-loop flat double braid with color linking.